 Fault tolerance is intended to avoid that the presence of software faults leads to system failure, by tolerating the errors caused by faults and keeping the system functioning.
 It relies primarily on error detection and recovery, attained by different means, such exception handling or failure propagation avoidance.

-Fault forecasting aims to estimate the present number, the future incidence, and the likely consequences of faults.
-This estimation can be qualitative, e.g. through techniques such as FMEA and FTA, and quantitative (e.g. by statistical models)4.1.2.
+Fault forecasting (or fault analysis) aims at estimating the present number, the future incidence, and the likely consequences of faults.
+In general terms, this estimation can be either qualitative, e.g. through techniques such as FMEA and FTA, or quantitative (e.g. by statistical models) even though it is recalled that only qualitative estimation is addressed in this handbook (see 4.1.2).

 Within the ECSS framework, the product assurance Standards address software fault prevention (e.g. [ECSS-Q-80] requires the application of development methods and standards), fault tolerance (e.g. [ECSS-Q-30] and [ECSS-Q-40] address the definition and verification of fault tolerance requirements), and fault forecasting (e.g. [ECSS-Q-30], [ECSS-Q-40] and [ECSS-Q-80] require the application of FTA and FMEA at different levels).
 Fault removal is mainly covered by the engineering Standards, which define requirements for the verification and validation of software products.